decentraland/catalyst/docs/CONTRIBUTING.md

 - You can try running `yarn run lint:check` for style verification and `yarn run lint:fix` for a best-effort fix of any style errors.
 - Follow as best as possible the current code architecture, but don't hesitate to propose a change if you see a place for improvement.

-## License

-By contributing, you agree that your contributions will be licensed under its [Apache License](https://choosealicense.com/licenses/apache-2.0/).

 ## References